 Making the performing arts available to all North Fork Valley residents is a major goal of the North Fork Ballet.
 We achieve this by offering a free holiday performance annually, and low ticket prices for spring productions.
 The North Fork Ballet offers affordable tuition rates and costumes, and no registration or performance fees.
 Scholarship opportunities will also be available, beginning the fall of 2020.

 Bekah Scalero began dancing at age 4 in Cape Coral, FL, at a non-competitive studio, Maranatha School of Dance, studying ballet, tap, lyrical, and many other forms of dance.

 In 2013, after hiking the Appalachian Trail, Bekah took up river guiding in the summers, teaching dance and performing in the winters.
 Bekah and her partner, Daniel Roman, moved to the North Fork Valley in 2017 to open the adventure company, Western Slope SUP.
-Inspired by the Foothills Conservatory, which brings quality performing arts education to small mountain towns, Bekah began the North Fork Ballet in 2018, providing ballet instruction at the Blue Sage Center for the Arts in Paonia, CO, and continues to guide rivers in the summers.
+Inspired by the Foothills Conservatory, which brings quality performing arts education to small mountain towns, Bekah began the North Fork Ballet in 2018, providing ballet instruction in Paonia, CO, and continues to guide rivers in the summers.